|Responsible University Administrator:||Vice President for Student Affairs|

 1.2.1 Shoo Fly area south of the tennis courts

-2.0 These may be used without permission from the University so long as the area has not been previously reserved or scheduled for a particular function, no sound amplification is used, no structure is erected, and the participants do not violate other University policies.
-For a person using these free speech zones to obtain prior permission, they should visit the Dean of Students’ office 48 hours in advance in order to make adequate arrangements for safety and security and to ensure the space desired is available.
+2.0 Areas defined in Section 1.0 may be used without permission from the University by students, faculty or staff so long as they have not been previously reserved or scheduled for a particular function, no sound amplification is used, no structure is erected, and the participants do not violate other University policies.
 Any speaker may be denied or asked to leave if the speech constitutes an immediate and serious danger to the institution’s orderly operation by the speaker's incitement of such actions by:

 2.1 The willful damage or destruction or seizure and subversion of the institution's buildings or other property;